 When is it worth getting a 0% balance transfer card with bonus points?

 Some scenarios would benefit from getting a credit card that has both 0% interest on balance transfers and bonus points, such as:

-- If you want to cancel your current account and only have a small amount owing
+- If you want to cancel your current account and only owe a small amount.

 Remember, when two cards offer different introductory promotions, focus on the deal that gives you the greatest value based on your circumstances.
 If you have existing debt, that might mean using the 0% balance transfer offer and not worrying about bonus points.